patrickt/configurant/README.md

 Configuring your application based on environment variables should be easy. `figurant`, a clone of Kelsey Hightower's [`envconfig`](https://github.com/kelseyhightower/envconfig), allows a user to populate a given data structure automatically by reading the environment variable specified in a given type.

 It's easier to show then tell.
-Given this code, which is both verbose and unsafe (due to calling `read`):
+Given this code:

 ``` haskell
 import Data.Either